SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 DirectLink
 ----------

-Very simple, it connect two nodes with wires only.
+Very simple, it connect two nodes with signals only.
 Here is an example :

 .. code-block:: scala

     val c01 = DirectLink(n0, n1)

 StageLink